carpentries/instructor-training/_episodes/05-performance.md

 >
 > 1. Split into groups of three
 > 2. Have each person introduce themselves
->     and then teach a 90-second lesson on
+>     and then explain the key idea or ideas from
->     the most interesting aspect of their own research or work
+>     the Carpentry lesson episode they chose before the start of the training course
 >     to another person in the group
 >     while the third person records it (video and audio)
 >     using a cell phone or some other handheld device.